 A system outage occurs with probability 0.0048% each hour in the baseline, rising to 0.0084% with 20% solar.
 NERC mandates a "one day in ten years" standard for system outage.
 The interpretation of the NERC standard varies across utilities [see Cramton et al., 2013].
 If the standard is interpreted as "one event in ten years" then this corresponds to a system outage probability of 0.0011% for each hour.
 If it is interpreted as "24 hours of system outage in ten years," then it corresponds to an expected failure probability of 0.027% in any hour.
 Our model uses a mean system outage duration of 4 hours implying an analogous figure of 0.019% for our model.
-Thus, depending on the interpretation, our model predicts a baseline optimal failure probability that is either 30% lower or 4 times higher than the NERC outage standard.
-Moreover, the optimal outage probability rises given large-scale solar, but not dramatically.
+Thus, depending on the interpretation, our model predicts a baseline optimal failure probability that is either 30% lower or 4 times higher than the

+NERC outage standard.
+Moreover, the optimal outage probability rises significantly but not dramatically given large-scale solar.

-On average over all hours, operating reserves are 30.5% percent of load with 0% solar, going up to 35.2% for the 20% solar case.
-So our predicted reserves for 0% solar are similar, though somewhat higher, than the 23% ratio necessary to meet NERC reserve standards (noted in Section 2.1).
-The extra reserves may be due to the fact that we approximate the scheduling problem with sequential optimization, whereby the operator turns on generators solely in increasing order of marginal cost.
+On average over all hours, operating reserves are 30.5 percent of load with 0% solar, going up to 35.2% for the 20% solar case.
+Thus, our predicted reserves for 0% solar are higher than the 23% ratio necessary to meet NERC reserve standards (noted in Section 2.1).
+Given that we use an approach for choosing reserves that differs from the NERC criteria we would not expect predicted reserves to match the 23% benchmark.
+Extra reserves may also arise because we approximate the scheduling problem with sequential optimization, whereby the operator turns on generators solely in increasing order of marginal cost.
+Even though reserve operations increase with the solar penetration, this effect adds only \$6.7 million in annual costs for 20% solar relative to the baseline.
+This is, for instance, far less than the decrease in production costs (\$105 million) over this range.

-The optimal quantity of demand curtailment increases in the level of solar output, going from 0.11% of load with no solar to 0.24% with 20% solar generation.
-The optimal price for curtailment contracts is \$661 per MWh in the baseline and is not monotonic in the level of solar.
-Here, the multiple tradeoffs between solar generation, backup fossil fuel generation, system outage probability, and curtailment do not lead to an easily quantifiable trend.
-Baldick et al. [2006] report that prices for these contracts range from \$150 to \$600 per MWh.
+Baldick et al. [2006] report that prices for curtailment contracts range from \$150 to \$600 per MWh.
 The comparable price for our baseline is \$661 minus the retail price of electricity, or \$563 per MWh.
 Thus, our baseline number is within the range that exists in the real world.